Kim-Bnx/Notiffi/readme.md

 # Notiffi
 A forumactif plugin for a better notification system :

-- Unlike the original toolbar, you now have access to the HTML structure of the notifications.
-Useful for a better personnalisation!
+- Unlike the original toolbar, you now have access to the HTML structure of notifications, allowing for better customization!
-- Add some functionnaly like "mark all as read" or "delete everything" buttons.
+- Adds functionalities like "Mark all as read" and "Delete all" buttons.
-- Better UI in general : add the notification date, the avatar of the user who notify you and the possibily to customize the notification depending of their type (new mp, new post, tag, ...).
+- Improved UI: displays the notification date, the avatar of the user who notified you, and allows customization based on the notification type (new PM, new post, mention, etc.).
-- Improving the live alert notification in a cute little toaster.
+- Enhances live alert notifications with a cute little toaster.

 ▶️ [SEE THE DOCUMENTATION](https://blankthemerpg.forumactif.com/t203-notiffi)